Bhagavad Gita/Ethical Aspect of Krishna’s Teachings

 16:4. … Haughtiness, pride… are the features of the one of demonic qualities.

 12:18.
-Equal toward a friend and toward a foe, the same toward glorification and disgrace, in warmth and in cold, among joy and sorrow, free from worldly attachments,
+Equal towards a friend and towards a foe, the same towards glorification and disgrace, in warmth and in cold, among joy and sorrow, free from worldly attachments,

-12:19. regarding equally praise and blame, laconic, content with everything what happens, not attached to home, determined in decisions, full of love — such a person is dear to Me!
+12:19. regarding equally praise and blame, laconic, content with everything that happens, not attached to home, determined in decisions, full of love — such a person is dear to Me!

 The problem of fighting false attachments, egoism, and egocentrism can be solved radically by: